JimmyKenMerchant/RaspberryPi/led_driver/README.md

 **Output/Input**

-* GPIO2-16 and GPIO18-21 as Output of GPIO
+* GPIO2-15 and GPIO18-21 as Output of GPIO

+* GPIO16 as Output of Playing Signal

 * GPIO17 as Output of Synchronization Clock OUT